Air Fryer Chicken Katsu Recipe (Easy Japanese!) ๐Ÿ—โœจ

 Step 7: Air Fry the Chicken Katsu

-Cook at 375°F for 12–15 minutes, flipping halfway through for the most even crunch.
+Cook at 375ยฐF for 12-15 minutes, flipping halfway through for the most even crunch.

 After flipping, give the second side a quick mist of oil to help the panko turn golden.